 and OPEN MUSIC

-Following the passage of the Music Modernization Act into law, we seek to collaborate with whichever parties are selected to operate the Mechanical Licensing Collective (MLC) , and draw upon the expansive technical expertise from Open Music’s Technical Committee leads from MIT Connection Science to enable the use of open API specifications between parties in the entire music ecosystem.
+Following the passage of the Music Modernization Act into law, we seek to collaborate with the selected Mechanical Licensing Collective (MLC) , and draw upon the expansive technical expertise from Open Music’s Technical Committee leads from MIT Connection Science to enable the use of open API specifications between parties in the entire music ecosystem.

 Several key members of Open Music have been leaders in the development of standardized APIs and open protocols in diverse product categories and businesses and possess decades of deep and unparalleled experience in the fields of Artificial Intelligence (AI) and Machine Learning (ML) which can and must be deployed in order for the MLC’s matching services platform to achieve the highest accuracy rate of matching, conflict resolution and expeditious and cost-effective distribution of musical works royalties.
 However, in order for these technologies to have maximal impact in matching and related functions they need to have access to data through standardized APIs and protocols.